Loopring/protocols/packages/loopring_v3/DESIGN.md

-# Design Doc for Loopring Protocol 3.0
+# Loopring 3.0

-## Introduction
+## Intro

 For protocol 3 we want to greatly improve the throughput of the protocol.
 We do this by using zk-SNARKs.
-As much computation as possible is now done offchain while we only verify the work onchain.
+As much work as possible is done offchain while we only verify the work onchain.

-To achieve the best performance as well as protocol simplicity, the initial version will only support offchain balances.
-These are balances that are stored in a Merkel tree.
-Users can deposit to and withdraw tokens from the smart contract and their balance will updated in the Merkel tree asynchronously.
-This approach allows us to transfer tokens between users just by updating the Merkel tree offchain then provide a valid proof, avoiding the need for expensive onchain token transfers.
+For the best performance we support offchain balances.
+These are balances that are stored in a merkle tree.
+Users can deposit and withdraw tokens to the smart contract and their balance is updated in the merkle tree.
+This way we can transfer tokens between users just by updating the merkle tree offchain, no need for expensive token transfers onchain.

-Mananing offchain balances using the Merkel tree requires onchain custody of user assets in smart contracts.
-In future releases, we may support onchain balances as well.
+In the future, we still want to support onchain transfers:
+- It may not be possible to deposit/withdraw security tokens to the smart contract
+- Users may prefer to keep funds in their normal wallet

+Note that there is never any risk of losing funds when depositing to the smart contract.
+Both options are non-custodial.

-Data availability for all Merkel trees can be ensured if this feature is enabled.
-Anyone can recreate the Merkel trees just by using the data on the Ethereum blockchain.
-User assets will always be secure even if the operators of an exchange are evil actors.
+Data availability for all merkle trees is ensured.
+Anyone can recreate the merkle trees just by using the data available on the Ethereum blockchain.

-## Zero-Knowledge Proof
+## New developments

+Things change quickly.

-We decided to use zkSNARKs (SNARKs) for verification of offchain computation.
-One of the main drawbacks of SNARKs compared to zkTNARKs (STARKs) is the mendatory trusted setup.
-This seems to be largely solved by [Sonic: Nearly Trustless Setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/).
-It remains to be seen if the better proving times of STARKs will be important for DEXex in the future or not, and we believe proving times for SNARKs may be a non-issue or could be also improved as well by the open source community.
+One of the main drawbacks of SNARKS compared to STARKS is the trusted setup that is needed.
+This seems to be largely solved. ([Sonic: Nearly Trustless Setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/)).
+It remains to be seen if the better proving times of STARKs will be important in the future or not (proving times for SNARKs may be a non-issue or could be improved as well).

-*Bellman* is also being used more and more instead of *libsnark* for creating the circuits.
+Bellman is also being used more and more instead of libsnark for creating the circuits.
 They work mostly the same (manually programming the constraints).
-We will use the library/framework with the best support and best features.
-Currently we are using the *libsnark* library.
+We should use the library/framework with the best support and best features.
+Currently I feel this is still libsnark.

-## Trading using Offchain Balances
+## Trading using offchain balances

-There are some benefits using offchain balances.

-### Immediate Finality
+### Immediate finality
-Offchain balances are guaranteed to be available for a short time in the future (until a withdrawal is processed).
+Offchain balances are guaranteed to be available for a short time in the future (until a withdrawal).
 This allows a CEX like experience.
-A DEX can settle a ring (trade) offchain and immediately show the final results to the user without having to wait on the onchain settlement.
-When using onchain balances, users can modify their balances/allowances directly by interfacing with the Ethereum blockchain, finality, therefore, is only achieved when the ring settlement is confirmed on the Ethereum blockchain.
+A DEX can settle a ring offchain and immediately show the final results to the user without having to wait on the onchain settlement.
+Using onchain balances, users can modify their balances/allowances directly by interfacing with the ethereum block chain.
+So finality is only achieved when the ring settlement is done on the ethereum blockchain.

-### Higher Throughput and Lower Cost
+### Higher throughput/Lower cost
-An offchain token transfer is strictly a small extra cost for generating the proof for updating the Merkel tree.
+An offchain token transfer is strictly a small extra cost for generating the proof for updating a merkle tree.
 The cost of a single onchain token transfer is ~20,000 gas.
 Checking the balance/allowance of the sender is an extra ~5,000 gas.
-These costs greatly limit the possible throughput and increases the cost of settling rings.
+These costs greatly limit the possible the possible throughput and increases the cost of settling rings.

-// TODO(brecht): please provide some numbers for 1) data availablility is enabled, 2)data availablity is disabled.

-### Concurrent Proof Generation
+### Concurrent proof generation
-If we don't perform onchain transfers there is no need for immediate proof submission, because we can easily revert the state back by restoring the Merkel tree roots.
-An DEX operator can just call `commitBlock` without a proof, but the operator has to stake some LRC.
-The operator then needs to submit the proof within some time limit (e.g. 120 seconds) or he loses his stake (which needs to be substantial).
-This allows:
+If we don't do onchain transfers we don't need the proof immediately when settling rings because we can easily revert the state back by restoring the merkle tree roots.
+The operator can just call `commitBlock` without a proof, but the operator includes a deposit instead.
+The operator then needs to submit the proof within some time limit (e.g. 120 seconds) or he loses his deposit (which needs to be substantial).
+This allows for

-1. Faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements transaction (and thus also the new Merkel tree states) onchain.
+- faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new merkle tree states) onchain.

-1. The proof generation can be parallelized.
+- the proof generation can be parallelized.
+Multiple operators can generate a proof at the same time.
 This isn't possible otherwise because the initial state needs to be known at proof generation time.

 There is **NO** risk of losing funds for users.
 The worst that can happen is that the state is reversed to the latest state that was successfully proven.
-All rings that were settled afterwards are automatically reverted by restoring the Merkel roots.
+All rings that were settled afterwards are automatically reverted by restoring the merkle roots.
 Blocks with deposits that were reverted need to be re-submitted and withdrawals are only allowed on finalized state.

+# Design

-## Token Registration
+## Token registration

-Before a token can be used in the protocol, it needs to be registered so a small token ID of 2 bytes can be used instead.
+Before a token can be used in the protocol it needs to be registered so a small token ID of 2 bytes can be used instead.
 We ensure the token is not already registered.
-Ether (ETH), Wrapped Ether (WETH), and LRC are registered automiatically.

 We further limit the token ID to just 12 bits (i.e. a maximum of 4096 tokens) to increase the performance of the circuits.

-// TODO(brecht): the token registration part can be deleted as it is not an essential part of the design, it's more of a implementation choice.

 To limit abuse, an amount of LRC needs to be burned.
 The more tokens are registered, the higher the fee to register a token.
-This ensures registering a token is very cheap if the function is not abused, and if it is abused then it will get more and more expensive which will limit the use to only useful token registrations.
+This ensures registering a token is very cheap if the function is not abused, and if it is abused than it will get more and more expensive which will limit the use to only useful token registrations.
 ```
 // Fee
 uint public constant TOKEN_REGISTRATION_FEE_IN_LRC_BASE           = 100 ether;
 uint public constant TOKEN_REGISTRATION_FEE_IN_LRC_DELTA          = 10 ether;
-function getLRCFeeForRegisteringOneMoreToken() public view returns (uint)
+function getTokenRegistrationFee() public view returns (uint)
 {
     // Increase the fee the more tokens are registered
     return TOKEN_REGISTRATION_FEE_IN_LRC_BASE.add(TOKEN_REGISTRATION_FEE_IN_LRC_DELTA.mul(tokens.length));
 }
 ```
 Burnrates are stored onchain in `TokenRegistry`.
 3 tokens are pre-registered and have a fixed tier:
 - ETH: tier 3
 - WETH: tier 3
 - LRC: tier 1

-## Accounts Merkel tree
+## Accounts merkle tree

 ![Accounts tree](https://i.imgur.com/0FyNcRo.png)

 (burnBalance is not part anymore of the Balance leaf, please ignore this value)

-I went through a lot of iterations for the Merkel tree structure, currently the one shown above is used.
-There's a lot of ways the Merkel tree can be structured (or can be even split up in multiple trees, like a separate tree for the trading history, or a separate tree for the fees).
+I went through a lot of iterations for the merkle tree structure, currently the one shown above is used.
+There's a lot of ways the merkle tree can be structured (or can be even split up in multiple trees, like a separate tree for the trading history, or a separate tree for the fees).
 I think the one above has a good balance between complexity, proving times and user-friendliness.

 - Only a single account needed for all tokens that are or will be registered
 - No special handling for anything.
 Every actor in the loopring ecosystem has an account in the same tree.
 - While trading, 3 token balances are modified for a user (tokenS, tokenB, tokenF).
 Because the balances are stored in their own sub-tree, only this smaller sub-tree needs to be updated 3 times.
-The account itself is modified only a single time (the balances Merkel root is stored inside the account leaf).
+The account itself is modified only a single time (the balances merkle root is stored inside the account leaf).
 The same is useful for wallets, ringmatchers and operators because these also pay/receive fees in different tokens.
 - The trading history tree is a sub-tree of the token balance.
 This may seem strange at first, but this is actually very efficient.
 Because the trading history is stored for tokenS, we already need to update the balance for this token, so updating the trading history only has an extra cost of updating this quite small sub-tree.
 The trading-history is not part of the account leaf because that way we'd only have 2^16 leafs for all tokens together.
 - No need for multiple account trees to lock accounts to a single wallet.
 The walletID stored in the account is used for this together with dual-authoring accounts that only the owner of the wallet can create see [Wallets](#wallets) for more info).

 ## Account creation

 Before the user can start trading he needs to create an account.
 An account allows a user to trade any token that is registered (or will be registered in the future).
-The account is added to the Accounts Merkel tree.
+The account is added to the Accounts merkle tree.

 Creating an account is a special case for depositing.
 When creating an account a user can immediately deposit funds for a token.